hlandau/acmetool/SCHEMA.md

 its own access to and mutation of its state and the exposure of certificates and keys to other system services as required.

+This specification relates to the use of ACME but has no official endorsement.

 Synopsis
 --------